cu-library/carto-2016/carto2016_fireinsurance.md

 ---

 ## Introduction to the problem
-Finding FIP's through LAC's website is
+Finding FIPs through LAC's website is

   - Slow
-  - At times, inaccurate
+  - Inaccurate at times
-  - Time-consuming
+  - Time consuming
 ---

 ## Collection